YouTube-Enhancer/extension/README.md

 - **Enable Scroll Wheel Volume Control:** Control video volume with your mouse's scroll wheel for quick and easy adjustments.

+- **Scroll Wheel Volume Control Modifier Key**: Optionally, enable a modifier key to adjust the volume only when the specified key is held down during scroll wheel actions.

 - **OSD Color:** Choose the color of the On-Screen Display (OSD) for volume control.

 - **OSD Type:** Define the type of OSD, including text, line, round, or no display.